 9. Do something fun

 Taking breaks regularly and making time for yourself is a must when it comes to managing stress as a caregiver.
 Even if it’s as little as five minutes at a time, use it to do something that you enjoy.
-Listening to music, browsing the internet or even reading…anything you like.
+Listening to music, browsing the internet, reading or just sitting outside with a coffee…anything you like.

 10. Embrace your caregiving choice

 It’s important to acknowledge that, despite any resentments or burdens you feel, you’re making a positive impact on someone’s life by providing care.
-Focus on the optimistic reasons behind that choice.
+Focus on the positive reasons behind your choice.

 These ten points are only suggestions.
 It’s worth giving them a try to see whether they work for you.
 But remember, not everyone is the same.
 It’s important to find the coping mechanism that suits you best.

 You may have already found a method of dealing with stress that has worked for you, that hasn’t made it onto our list.
 Anything we’ve missed?
-Let us know by commenting on the Facebook post.
+Let us know via our Facebook page.